 Today, future architecture represents both the ongoing evolution of Sharon’s articulated thesis and the synthesized collective wisdom from a growing community of future architects.

 Our orientation to change is born of the recognition that systems-level challenges are becoming more complex by the day.
 The theory of future architecture holds that such complexity can be harnessed to design better futures through collaborative efforts.
 Furthermore, via sophisticated orchestration of intangible forms such as trust, sentiment and power dynamics, future architecture creates conditions for more comprehensive and nuanced impact.
 Our current understanding of future architecture includes the following frameworks:

 Imagination / Narrative / Embodiment

-The INE framework is used to understand the dynamic interplay between imagination, narrative and embodiment.
-The more radical and unencumbered our imagination gets, the more we are equipped to develop powerful narratives that travel to the past to engage history and move through the future to inspire action.
-When we resist the pressure to conform to biased one-dimensional narrative, we welcome complexity to shape our identity in ways that increase our capacity to fully embody the present on intellectual, emotional and spiritual levels.
+The INE framework is used to calibrate the dynamic interplay between imagination, narrative and embodiment.
+The more radical and unencumbered our imagination gets, the more we are equipped to develop powerful narratives that align values and transcend current cultural limitations.
+As these narratives become more diverse and complex, we are able to evolve our identity in ways that increase our capacity to more fully embody shared values on intellectual, emotional and spiritual levels.
 Such elevated embodiment opens up neurological pathways that can lead to expanded consciousness, thereby enhancing our motivation and ability to imagine outside of current realities.

 Curiosity, Curation, Coordination, Commitment, Creation